 # PCI Compliance

-Hyperswitch Prism offers multiple flavors to manage PCI DSS (Payment Card Industry Data Security Standard) compliance.
+Prism offers multiple flavors to manage PCI DSS (Payment Card Industry Data Security Standard) compliance.
 Prism provides flexible PCI compliance options for merchants.
-Depending on your compliance requirements and infrastructure, you can operate in one of three modes, with each mode is supported by a specific payment client.
+Depending on your compliance requirements and infrastructure you may choose one of the strategies.

-* Outsource the PCI data handling to payment processors (example: Stripe, Adyen, Braintree, etc.), so that you don't have to manage compliance
+* Outsource the PCI data handling to payment processors (example: Stripe, Adyen, Braintree, etc.), so that you don't have to manage compliance, or

 The choice you make here determines your risk profile, operational burden, and agility.
 It affects: